avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

 On Maya 2013:
 /usr/autodesk/maya2013-x64/mentalray/shaders/include

-4. Copy the Maya AE Template file "AEdomeAFL_FOV_StereoTemplate.mel" to either the Maya AETemplates folder or to your user account's Maya script folder:
+4. Copy the Maya AE Template files to either the Maya AETemplates folder or to your user account's Maya script folder:
 /usr/autodesk/maya2012-x64/scripts/AETemplates/
 or
 ~/maya/2012-x64/prefs/scripts

-** If you are running a copy of Maya prior to Maya 2010 you don't need to install the AETemplate file:
-AEdomeAFL_FOV_StereoTemplate.mel

 5. Copy the python and MEL scripts to the Maya script folder: